Long-Range Boundary Planning and Enrollment Management

 How is the boundary planning process centered around students?

-The boundary planning follows district policy (Policy FC(Local).
+The boundary planning follows District policy (Policy FC(Local).
 This policy puts students first and includes decision principles such as community integrity, safe walking distances*, equal access to programs, and with the least disruption as possible.

 *where feasible and practical